syvixor/laine/README.md

 laine
 ```

+- You’ll first select a provider using an arrow-key menu.
+- Then you’ll enter the chapter ID.
-You'll be prompted to enter a valid chapter ID, and the result will be a ZIP archive containing clean, deobfuscated PNG images of the manga chapter.
+- The result will be a ZIP archive containing clean, deobfuscated PNG images of the manga chapter.

-### ❓ Example
+### ❓ Example (Comic-Days Example)

 If the chapter URL is: